mui/material-ui/docs/src/pages/style/color/color.md

 - [create-mui-theme](https://react-theming.github.io/create-mui-theme/) Is an online tool for creating Material-UI themes via Material Design Color Tool.
 - [material-ui-theme-editor](https://in-your-saas.github.io/material-ui-theme-editor/) A tool to generate themes for your Material-UI applications by just selecting the colors and having a live preview.

-## Color palette

-This color palette comprises primary and accent colors that can be used for illustration or to develop your brand colors.
-They’ve been designed to work harmoniously with each other.

-{{"demo": "pages/style/color/Color.js", "hideHeader": true}}
+- [Material palette generator](https://material.io/inline-tools/color/): The Material palette generator can be used to generate a palette for any color you input.